vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 A MsgQueue is a queue of messages, potentially from multiple sources -- a MsgQueue may be set as the destination for multiple channels.

+MBOs have multiple roles:

+*   An MBO stores a message.
+A message consists of an array of bytes (data) and an array of Zircon handles (object-capabilities).
+This message can be a request or a reply.

+*   MBOs are passed back and forth between caller and callee processes, which will read or write the MBO.
+The caller writes a request message into the MBO, which the callee reads.
+The callee replaces the request with a reply message, which the caller reads.
+    Ownership of the MBO is transferred so that, at any given point in time, only the caller or the callee can read or write the MBO's contents.

-MBOs have two roles.
-An MBO stores a message, and it also acts as a path by which a reply message is returned from a callee to a caller.
+*   An MBO acts as a reply path for a request, by which the reply is returned from a callee to a caller.
+Each MBO may have an associated reply-path MsgQueue, which is the queue that the MBO will be enqueued on when a callee returns it via `zx_cmh_send_reply()`.
+This means a callee does not have to specify a channel for returning a reply message on.

-When a process (the caller) sends a request, this involves writing a request message into an MBO and sending the MBO on a channel.
-The receiving process (the callee) receives a limited-access reference to the MBO through a CMH object, from which it can read the request message.
-To return a reply, the callee writes the reply message into the MBO and tells the MBO to return itself to the caller, which then allows the caller to read the reply from the MBO.
+A CMH is a callee process's limited-access reference to an MBO.
+A callee process can use a CMH to read and write an MBO until it returns ownership of the MBO back to the caller.
+The callee's access to the MBO is revoked when it sends the reply, so the caller can then reuse the MBO with a different callee.

 ## Overview of the request-reply lifecycle